outsidedav/swift/index.md

 ### Operating System

-It is best practice to develop Swift apps by using the latest MacOS supported hardware, and testing with the latest iOS releases.
+The best practice for developing Swift apps is by using the latest MacOS supported hardware, and testing with the latest iOS releases.
 Sign up for an [Apple Developer](https://developer.apple.com/) account to enable testing on a physical device.

 ### iOS and Xcode
 {: #ios_and_xcode}

 - Install [Xcode 8+](https://developer.apple.com/xcode/) (or higher).
 - Deploy to [iOS 8 devices](https://support.apple.com/downloads/ios) (or higher).
-- Review the [App Store Submission Guidelines](https://developer.apple.com/app-store/guidelines/) prior to submitting apps to Apple.
+- Review the [App Store Submission Guidelines](https://developer.apple.com/app-store/guidelines/) before you submit apps to Apple.

 ### SDKs and Dependency management